How to Install Yarn on Ubuntu

 sudo apt install yarn

 This command installs Yarn on your system.
-If you don’t already have Node.js installed, your package manager will install it for you.
+If you don't already have Node.js installed, your package manager installs it automatically.

 To verify the installation, check the Yarn version: